Try making this easy Orange Julius recipe at home for a tasty, refreshing treat that's creamy and frothy and citrusy sweet!

 What is an Orange Julius?

-An orange julius is a cool, creamy drink that was created in the 1920's in Los Angeles.
-Which makes perfect sense since that part of the country is still well know for it's oranges.
-Orange County got it's name for a good reason.
-Which is why I'm backtracking a bit and adding this yummy dessert beverage to my collection of California recipes for my American Eats series.
+An Orange Julius is a cool, creamy drink that was created in the 1920’s in Los Angeles.
+Which makes perfect sense since that part of the country is well known for its oranges.
+(Orange County got its name for a good reason!)

-The orange julius drink is made up of ice, orange juice, sweetener, milk and vanilla.
-It’s like a creamy, frothy smoothie except more dairy based.
-Or like a fruity, slightly icier milkshake.
+The Orange Julius is made up of ice, orange juice, sweetener, milk, and vanilla.
+It’s like a creamy, frothy smoothie, except more dairy-based.
+Or like a fruity, slightly icier milkshake!

 Can you make Orange Julius with Fresh Orange Juice?